Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

   [1] Node (d:/Jai/testing/test.jai:3)
       depends on [0]
 `
-Use this definition to get rid of the error:
+Use a pointer to get rid of the error:
 ```c++
 Node :: struct {
     owned_a: *Node;